tthevis/groovy-hadoop/README.md

 Target audience:

-* People who like to think and to code in terms of map/reduce but are a little annoyed by the need of setting up Java projects and creating executable Hadoop `*.jar` files for even the most basic map/reduce applications
+* People who like to think and to code in terms of map/reduce but are a little annoyed by the need of setting up Java projects and creating executable Hadoop JAR files for even the most basic map/reduce applications
 * People who would like to combine *hadoop-streaming* with Groovy but do not have the possibility to install Groovy on the Hadoop cluster nodes
 * People who would like to run *ad-hoc* processing jobs and want to use their custom `Writable` implementations via the Java/Groovy API
+* People wanting to prototype map/reduce applications before developing *proper* Java projects

 Who will not benefit from using *groovy-hadoop*?